cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

     for interaction over a network.
-    It was created as a common language for use in the development of the One Data Model liaison organization (OneDM) definitions.
+    It was created as a common language for use in the development of the One Data Model liaison organization (OneDM) models.
 Tools convert this format to database formats and other serializations as needed.

     An SDF specification often needs to be augmented by additional